How to Relearn a Language: 13 Practical Tips to Regain Language Fluency

 Asking these sorts of questions before plunging into the task makes you more aware of (and therefore more prepared for) the pitfalls and challenges you might encounter.
 Lessons and insights from the past could help you pick learning strategies to make yourself a more effective learner.

 For example, if you realize that reading textbooks didn’t work for you in the past, then you might look to employ more appropriate alternatives this time around, such as audiobooks, videos or language games.
-If you realize you were never getting any practical use with the target language, now you could look for some language exchange partners.
+If you realize you were never getting any practical use of the target language, now you could look for some language exchange partners.

 2. Complete a language assessment to establish your starting point.